CRUMB RUBBER MODIFIED BITUMEN (CRMB)

 |NON ECONOMICAL||HIGHLY ECONOMICAL|

-CRUMB RUBBER MODIFIED BITUMEN HS CODE, CHEMICAL FORMULA AND CAS NUMBER
+CRUMB RUBBER MODIFIED BITUMEN (CRMB) HS CODE, CHEMICAL FORMULA AND CAS NUMBER

 CRMB is a mixture of bitumen and crumb rubber and does not have a specific chemical formula or CAS number.
 However, it is classified under the Harmonized System (HS) code 2715.00.90, which covers bituminous mixtures based on natural asphalt, petroleum bitumen, mineral tar or mineral asphalt, mineral wax, and mixtures thereof.
 The HS code is used by customs authorities to classify goods and determine the applicable duties and taxes.